Subscribe to Gateways Action

 Introduction

 Creative action is the fundamental key to innovation in all fields of endeavor.
-It opens the common gateway to remarkable cultural achievements of our past and present day.
+It has opened the common gateway to remarkable cultural achievements since antiquity.
 Our complex daily lives are bombarded by stories of what is broken.
 News of what is not working in our society often trumps what is actually making a difference.
-This Blog is dedicated to the kind of creative action that endures through resistance to spawn positive change.
-We seek to inspire, and to create gateways to new visions, aspirations and solutions.
+This Blog is dedicated to creative action that endures through resistance to spawn positive change.
+We seek to inspire: to create gateways to new visions, aspirations and solutions.
 Meet the creative agents of global change.

 Donations / Sponsors